U-M School of Natural Resources and Environment Graduate Career Fair

 - Airport Shuttle

-For Employers Participating In-Person (WE ARE AT CAPACITY, REGISTRATION FOR IN-PERSON PARTICIPATION IS CLOSED): Click here to register!
+For Employers Participating In-Person: Click here to register!

 - Can't make it in person?
-Sign-up (see link above) for a one hour virtual meeting with students during the fair or email us at firstname.lastname@example.org to chat about setting up information sessions with students after the event
+Sign-up (see link above) for a one hour virtual meeting with students during the fair.
+Or email us at email@example.com to chat about setting up an employer information session with students after the event.

 - Jobs and internships should be suitable for graduate students (Master's and PhDs) in the fields listed below.
 SNRE does not have undergraduate students in our program